 So, just what exactly is page rank?
-Well, page rank is Google’s way of ranking web pages in an order on search results.
+Well, page rank is Google’s way of ranking web pages in order on search results.
 The concept is simple; page rank allows the most important websites to appear at the top of search results.
 Although you may have seen complicated theories of how page rank works, illustrated by stupendously complicated mathematical formulas, you do not need to be a genius to understand the basic principles.
 By understanding the basic principles you will then be able to begin working towards achieving a higher page rank for your website, I have achieved a PR 5 for my website and I am no mathematical genius!

 If you are wanting to obtain a higher page rank in the least possible amount of time your best option is to run a Google search using the keywords for your website.
 Take note of the top page of results, then, visit the high ranking web pages one by one.
-Write to the webmasters and ask if you can participate in a link exchange, the answer is likely to be no, however the response to a paid link exchange may be different, and well worth your while.
-Don’t be afraid of wasting time in this process because even though you may get turned down by many if you are successful with just one highly ranking relevant site, the benefits will be huge and well worth your while in terms of traffic generated.
-It is also important to realize that Google pays a lot of attention to the title of the link, make sure you include many key words in your link.
+Write to the webmasters and ask if you can participate in a link exchange, the answer is likely to be no, however, the response to a paid link exchange may be different, and well worth your while.
+Don’t be afraid of wasting time in this process because even though you may get turned down by many if you are successful with just one high ranking relevant site, the benefits will be huge and well worth your while in terms of traffic generated.
+It is also important to realize that Google pays a lot of attention to the title of the link, make sure you include many keywords in your link.

 And, if not,

 If you reap no rewards from talking to webmasters about link exchanges then all is not lost.
-One of the best methods I use for my website is to write good quality, (I hope) articles, somewhere within the articles I drop reference to my website, in the form of a link, 2create-a-money-making-website!
+One of the best methods I use for my website is to write good quality, (I hope) articles, somewhere within the articles I drop references to my website, in the form of a link, 2create-a-money-making-website!
 Contains other advice for webmasters Just ‘link’ that.
 Ha- sorry about the pun.
 So there you go, write articles and submit them to good quality sites like ezine.
 Given that your article is good enough to be accepted you will achieve, a relevant link, on a page with relevant content, on a page with high PR!
-Marvelous eh?
-Yerrp.
+Marvellous eh?
+Yep.

 It seems that having new, fresh and original content on your website also increases the frequency at which Google crawls your site, thus making note of new changes.
 So keep writing and don’t give up.
-It seems that if you have a site with good regularly updated content, with no tricks necessary, it will at sometime receive traffic; it may just not be as quick as you want and this is why you will probably find yourself following my earlier advice.
+It seems that if you have a site with good regularly updated content, with no tricks necessary, it will at some time receive traffic; it may just not be as quick as you want and this is why you will probably find yourself following my earlier advice.

 I hope you enjoyed and benefited from my efforts today!
-Remember, be patient, things with Google are often slow; rumour has it a Page rank update only occurs every three months,-seems about true in my opinion, and for low page ranking pages apparently a Google bot only crawls, around every three weeks.
-I don’t have total confidence in the information in this last paragraph; infact, I don’t think anyone knows for sure.
-However I do know for sure that my PR 5 website is crawled almost daily by Google’s bot.
+Remember, be patient, things with Google are often slow; rumour has it a Page rank update only occurs every three months,-seems about true in my opinion, and for low page ranking pages apparently, a Google bot only crawls, around every three weeks.
+I don’t have total confidence in the information in this last paragraph; in fact, I don’t think anyone knows for sure.
+However, I do know for sure that my PR 5 website is crawled almost daily by Google’s bot.
 So just keep on going and be patient!
 I now make a good income from my site through AdSense however it took a long time to get good levels of traffic to make the clicks.
 Participating in online questionnaires would have been a better answer if I had wanted instant money!